Home Practice Information Books by Dr. Crist Podcasts/Talks Contact

 Professional Affiliations

-I am a member of the American Psychological Association, the Virginia Psychological Association, the Northern Virginia Society of Clinical Psychologists, the National Association for Alcohol and Drug Abuse Counselors, and the Virginia Association of Drug and Alcohol Counselors.
+I am a member of the American Psychological Association, the Northern Virginia Society of Clinical Psychologists, the National Association for Alcohol and Drug Abuse Counselors, and the Virginia Association of Drug and Alcohol Counselors.
 I abide by their ethical principles, which are available on their websites.
-I am also a member of the International EMDR association, as I am trained in EMDR.
-I have completed the Level 1 training, but not the Level 2.
-I use EMDR as an adjunct to my clinical work, rather than focusing exclusively on EMDR.
-I do not use it often.

 Click on link for Insurance Information